 Welsh company Howies offers women’s knickers and leggings made from modal and men’s briefs made from merino.

-Swedish Stockings produce tights (pantyhose for my American friends) from the by-product of other nylon products that is non-biodegradable.
+Swedish Stockings produce tights (pantyhose for my American friends) from the by-product of other nylon products.
 They say that their factories engage in sustainable practises including the use of environmentally friendly dyes, post-dyeing water treatment and, use solar power for much of the energy needed and is zero waste.
 They also offer a recycling program for all brands of stockings.
 Unfortunately the technology to separate the polyamide from nylon doesn’t yet exist so the old tights are ground down into fibre glass tanks for oil traps for the commercial industry.

 Heist Studios offer fishnet tights made from 86% sustainable pre-consumer recycled waste – 85% (Nova® by Fulgar) and 15% Elastane (3% Elastane Eco Smart).
 They also have recycled opaque tights made in Italy from 75% recycled polymide (Q- Nova® by Fulgar) and 25% recycled elastane.